The very concept of an All-Sports Cup is an inexact science, specifically when it comes to the Big Nine Conference.

 Let’s get right to it.

-If teams finished tied — whether it was first, last or anywhere in between — they were each given the corresponding number of their final position in the league.
-For example, Rochester John Marshall, Winona and Faribault each compiled the same conference record in volleyball and tied for fourth place, so each was given four points.
+If teams finished tied — whether it was first, last or somewhere in between — they were each given the corresponding number of their final position in the league.
+For example, Rochester John Marshall, Winona and Faribault each posted the same conference record in volleyball and tied for fourth place, so each was given four points.